luksha6/HackerNews-LiveSearch/README.md

 # Hacker news - search interface

 Search interface to query the HackerNews through their REST API.
-HackerNews (HN) is a popular social news website focussed on technolog
+HackerNews (HN) is a popular social news website focussed on technologtechnology and entrepreneurship.

 <br>